johannesgiorgis/100-days-of-data-science/log.md

 **Thoughts**: Seeing the memory reduction and optimization of datatypes in a dataframe was pretty satisfying.
 I achieved a **69%** reduction in memory usage by optimizing the column's datatypes - either witching to a more efficient subtype (float64 -> float32) or switching string columns to more appropriate data types (category, float, etc).
 I can see how useful this would be when we are looking to explore with very large datasets that won't fit fully in memory.

 **Link(s) to work**: [Practice Optimizing Dataframes and Processing in Chunks](https://nbviewer.jupyter.org/github/johannesgiorgis/dataquest/blob/master/data_engineer_path/projects/project02_practice_optimizing_dataframes_and_processing_in_chunks/project02_practice_optimizing_dataframes_and_processing_in_chunks.ipynb)

+### Day 15: Friday, April 5th, 2019

+**Today's Progress**: I completed the _CPU Bound Programs_ course.

+**Thoughts**: This course covered time and space complexity, profiling and refactoring.
+Most of the concepts were review for me, yet being applied in new contexts.
+Lots of great resources to follow up on.

+**Link(s) to work**: None for today.